-a member of the synuclein family.
-Abundantly expressed in the brain.
+a member of the synuclein family that is abundantly expressed in the brain.
 Inhibits phospholipase D2 selectively.
 May integrate presynaptic signaling and membrane trafficking.
-Implicated in the pathogenesis of Parkinson's disease.
+Aggregated forms of the protein are implicated in the pathogenesis of Parkinson's disease.
 A major component of amyloid plaques in the brains of patients with Alzheimer's disease.
-Two alternatively spliced isoforms transcripts have been identified.
+Three alternatively spliced human isoforms have been identified.
 Note: This description may include information from UniProtKB.

-Molecular Function: alpha-tubulin binding; calcium ion binding; caspase inhibitor activity; copper ion binding; dynein binding; fatty acid binding; ferrous iron binding; histone binding; identical protein binding; kinesin binding; magnesium ion binding; oxidoreductase activity; phospholipid binding; phosphoprotein binding; protein binding; tau protein binding; zinc ion binding
+Molecular Function: alpha-tubulin binding; calcium ion binding; caspase inhibitor activity; copper ion binding; fatty acid binding; ferrous iron binding; histone binding; Hsp70 protein binding; identical protein binding; kinesin binding; magnesium ion binding; oxidoreductase activity; phospholipid binding; phosphoprotein binding; protein binding; tau protein binding; zinc ion binding